Panshuu/ETH_AVAX_Project_1/README.md

 # SimpleNFT Project

-This Solidity program implements a simple NFT (Non-Fungible Token) contract named "Project1" with basic NFT functionalities like adding and minting NFTs.
+This Solidity program implements a simple NFT contract named "Project1" with basic NFT functionalities like adding and minting NFTs.
 It serves as an introduction to Solidity and NFT mechanics on the Ethereum blockchain.

 ## Description